 Space allocated and duration of exhibition

-The Gabriel Caruana Foundation will be providing the selected artists with a space measuring approximately 1.8 meters by 2.4 meters (lenght x height) at The Mill free of charge for a maximum of three weeks during 2021.
+The Gabriel Caruana Foundation will be providing the selected artists with a space measuring approximately 1.8 meters by 2.4 meters (lenght x height) at The Mill free of charge for a maximum of two to three weeks during 2021.

 The artist or artist group/collective will have one or two on site and online meetings with the Curator and Programme Manager of the Gabriel Caruana Foundation at The Mill.

 The team, GCF staff and volunteers, will help in the setting up and dismantling of the exhibition.
 Subject to prior discussions, the Foundation will make available any equipment or tools at its discretion to facilitate the setting up/dismantling and showcasing of the work during the exhibition period.

 The work will be featured on our website for a 2/3-week period.